Complex-valued Iris Recognition Network: Discussion and Conclusions

-This paper has presented another major step in the representation evolution in iris recognition, from classical handcrafted features, to current deep learning with standard real-valued networks, and now to tailored deep learning with complex-valued networks.
-With many benefits highly suitable for iris recognition, complex-valued networks deserve more attention and investigation from the iris recognition community to fully take advantage of automatic complex-valued feature learning in the iris recognition setting and our paper has taken the first step in this direction.
+This paper has presented another major step in the representation evolution in iris recognition, from classical handcrafted features to current deep learning with standard real-valued networks to tailored deep learning with complex-valued networks.
+With many benefits highly suitable for iris recognition, complex-valued networks deserve more attention and investigation from the iris recognition community to fully take advantage of automatic complex-valued feature learning.
+This work has taken the first step in this direction, and opens other opportunities for explicitly processing phase information in other domains where complex filters are routinely used for texture modeling.

 { }